DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > To combat their inherently selfish natures, the hags in a coven must enter into a written contract with the others, signed by each hag's true name.
 The hags of a coven guard their contract jealously, often sealing it within the heart of their lair, ever-careful to keep their names from falling into enemy hands.

 > [!info]+ **Harvesting Phase Spiders**
 > The players will later encounter **phase spiders** in Argynvostholt and have an opportunity to harvest their fangs and venom to combat the **phantom warriors** that lurk there.
-See [[Arc M - Argynvost's Beacon#M4c.
+See [[Arc M - The Dragon's Manor#M4c.
 Spiders’ Ballroom|Arc M - Argynvost's Beacon]] for more information regarding the harvesting and use of phase spider parts.
 # H3.
 The Refugee Camp
 If it's been at least six hours since Lady Wachter's inauguration in [[Arc F - Lady Wachter's Wish]], the refugee camp has been relocated to <span class="citation">N8.
 Town Square (p.
 119)</span>.
 (The refugees are still living in tents, however, while Lady Wachter works to find them suitable housing.)